-Frequently Asked Questions
+Frequently Asked Questions:

-This website http://www.registrar.umd.edu/reg_guides.html has information about ALL academic info at UMD, including academic calendars and deadlines, course information, transfer credit information, drop/add info, waitlist vs. holdfile, course numbering info, and financial aid information.
+This website has information about ALL academic info at UMD, including academic calendars and deadlines, course information, transfer credit information, drop/add info, waitlist vs. holdfile, course numbering info, and financial aid information.

 Students may have one repeat of any course taken either for a grade or audited; they cannot register for any given course more than twice.
 A student's college dean may grant exception allowing an additional course repeat.
 All attempts will be counted toward the total limit for repeatable credits.
 Students repeat no more than 18 credits.
 If a student withdraws from all courses during a semester, those courses are not included in this limit.
 Students should consult their academic advisor to discuss repeating courses and the implications for transcripts and cumulative GPA.

 - Children's Development Clinic - KNES389E.
 This is a 1 credit course.
 This includes "hands-on" clinical experience with children.
 All participants must be available Saturday mornings.
 Go to Testudo and read the course description.

 - Courses through the Learning Assistance Center -This includes courses on learning strategies and math study skills.
-Visit the site to learn more: http://www.counseling.umd.edu/.
+Visit the site to learn more: https://www.counseling.umd.edu/.

 In order to register for a Faculty Lab, all students must register for the course HESP499.
 Before you can do this, you must receive departmental permission to lift your registration block.
 Refer to this guide to learn more about how to register to work in a lab.